CardiAction Lifestyle

 Sodium is an essential mineral your body needs to function; however excessive sodium can result in raised blood pressure.
 The Western Diet tends to include a high amount of processed food which includes sodium salts which unnecessarily burdens your salt management.
 Avoiding processed foods and limiting additional salt to your meals is a beneficial way of balancing your sodium intake.

-Nitrates are a vasodilator – which means that they open up and expand the vascular space to respond to the sodium load in your diet.
-Increasing consumption of nitrate rich vegetables helps to maintain a healthy blood pressure.
+Nitrates are a vasodilator, which means that they open up and expand the vascular space to respond to the sodium load in your diet.
+Increasing consumption of nitrate-rich vegetables helps to maintain healthy blood pressure.

 These vegetables are specifically good at reducing your diastolic blood pressure.